Anne Carley Creative

 Articles for publications including ArtForum, Estate Planning, NonProfit Times, Virginia Educational Leadership.

 Instruction including my course, 30 Days Toward Becoming Unstuck; serving as a three-time instructor at Barbara Grenoble’s summer Orff Certification program in music pedagogy at the University of Denver; private music instruction.

 Talks and Workshops for hosts including US Trust (NYC), College Art Association (Boston), Westchester (NY) Arts Council/American Council for the Arts, Virginia Festival of the Book (Charlottesville), Jefferson-Madison Regional Library (Charlottesville), Virginia Writers Club (Charlottesville), SWAG Writers (Staunton, VA), Baine’s Books (Appomattox, VA), Over the Moon Books (Crozet, VA), American Orff-Schulwerk Association (Pittsburgh).

-Editing and Advising with writers of memoir, self-help, music pedagogy, business, healthcare, theater education, generational trauma, ecofiction, thriller, personal organization, global politics, nutrition, sales, family history, political humor, social policy, learning disability, poetry, and more.
-Through my writer group, BACCA Literary, since 2011 I’ve also critiqued narrative nonfiction, educational theory, and Young Adult fiction.
+Editing and Advising with writers of memoir, self-help, music pedagogy, business, healthcare, theater education, generational trauma, ecofiction, personal organization, global politics, sales, family history, political humor, social policy, learning disability, poetry, and more.
+Through the writer group, BACCA Literary, I’ve also critiqued narrative nonfiction, educational theory, and Young Adult fiction.
 Through the songwriting community, I’ve critiqued many varieties of lyrics.

 Recordings in instructional video, audiobook, podcast, radio essay, audio guide, and music media.